AndreaRibuoli/RIBY/README.md

 We are still groping in the dark!
 But we now have a tool to test if we could ever pass information from Ruby (PASE) describing parameters the IBM i way.

-Curiously the topic of *operational descriptors* although appearing fundamental for the IBM i architecture has not been treated by Frank Soltis in his books.
+Curiously the topic of *operational descriptors* \-although appearing fundamental\- for the IBM i architecture has not been treated by Frank Soltis in his books.
 Why?
 I think I have found an answer.

 It is possible that this **secret** is such because it is **shared**.
 Shared with the mainframe IBM platforms.
 In the z/OS *Language Environment Runtime Messages* we can read about a message that sounds familiar: